[Federal Register Volume 79, Number 127 (Wednesday, July 2, 2014)]

-SUMMARY: This action proposes special conditions for the Bombardier
+SUMMARY: This action proposes special conditions for the Boeing Model

-airplanes will have a novel or unusual design feature associated with a
+767-2C airplane.
+This airplane will have novel or unusual design

-MD.
-The applicable airworthiness regulations do not contain
+applicable airworthiness regulations do not contain adequate or

-adequate or appropriate safety standards for this design feature.
-These
+appropriate safety standards for these design features.
+These proposed

-proposed special conditions contain the additional safety standards
+special conditions contain the additional safety standards that the

-that the Administrator considers necessary to establish a level of
+Administrator considers necessary to establish a level of safety

-safety equivalent to that established by the existing airworthiness
+equivalent to that established by the existing airworthiness standards.

 DATES: Send your comments on or before August 18, 2014.